bidivermaak/TA-CheckWindowsUpdates/README.md

 # TA-CheckWindowsUpdates
-Splunk app to facilitate offline checks for windows updates and report results into Splunk.
+Splunk app to facilitate offline checks for missing windows updates and report results into Splunk.
 Downloads most recent wsusus, only when needed, from specified s3 bucket.

 ## Search Syntax:
 ```SPL